-Dust / soiling analysis
+Dust and soiling analysis service

 SoDa can offer a study of dust event frequency and intensity for a given location, based on the analysis of the meteorological METAR codes at the nearest airport.
 Please find here a typical report which can be produced.

 The report contains the following sections:

 "Does HC3v5 take into account the evolution of the atmospheric dust content?"